Associate Professor Emeritus

 Ph.D., 1998, Carnegie Mellon University

-Loel Kim is an associate professor in the Department of English, teaching in the professional writing program.
+Loel Kim is an associate professor emeritus in the Department of English, having taught in the professional writing program.
 She is also former director of the Center for the Study of Rhetoric and Applied Communication (CSRAC), a cross-departmental collaboration with the Dept. of Communication.

 Her research encompasses aspects of the social and cognitive factors involved in collaborative settings, particularly those that are electronically created, such as online and multimodal environments.
 Most recently, her research has focused on healthcare professionals and patient communication, as engaged in the informed consent process at St. Jude Children's Research Hospital, and a case study with Dr. Amanda J. Young on patient communication training for adolescent patients with cystic fibrosis.
 Another project will focus on usability testing an existing Health Communication app for cancer patient family caregivers so that it is more appropriate for use by the family caregivers rather than with health professionals.